-ACG2021 - Introduction to Corporate Accounting
+ACG 2021 - Introduction to Corporate Accounting

 This course defines financial accounting objectives and their relationship to business.
-Students learn about the fundamental principles of accounting and the accounting cycle as it applies to corporations.
-Prerequisites: APA2121 Lecture Hours: 40: Lab Hours: 0
+Students are introduced to the fundamental principles of accounting and the accounting cycle as it applies to corporations.
+Prerequisite: APA 2121.
+Lecture Hours: 40 Lab Hours: 0

-ACG2178 - Financial Statement Analysis
+ACG 2178 - Financial Statement Analysis